 No disrespect should be shown to the flag of the United States of America.
-According to the U.S. code:
+According to the U.S. code, the flag should not be used in any of the following ways:

 - The flag should not be dipped to any person or thing, and can be flown upside down only as a distress signal. - The flag should never be used as apparel, bedding, or drapery.
-However, bunting of blue, white, and red can be used for decorative purposes in place of the flag. - The flag should never be fastened, displayed, used, or stored in such a way that would allow it to be easily torn, soiled, or damaged. - The flag should never have any mark, insignia, letters, writing, or other designs of any kind placed upon it. - The flag should never be used for advertising purposes.
-It should not be embroidered, printed, or otherwise added to such articles as cushions, handkerchiefs, paper napkins, boxes, or anything that is designed for temporary use.
+However, bunting of blue, white, and red can be used for covering a speaker's desk, draping the front of a platform, or for decoration in general. - The flag should never be fastened, displayed, used, or stored in such a way that would allow it to be easily torn, soiled, or damaged. - The flag should never have any mark, insignia, letter, work, or other designs of any kind placed upon it. - The flag should never be used for advertising purposes.
+It should not be embroidered, printed, or otherwise impressed on such articles as cushions, handkerchiefs, paper napkins, boxes, or anything that is designed for temporary use.
 Advertising signs should not be fastened to a flag's staff or halyard. - No part of the flag should be used as an element of a costume or athletic uniform.
-However, a flag patch may be worn on the uniform of military personnel, firemen, police officers and members of patriotic or other national organizations, such as the uniforms of veterans service organizations or Scout uniforms.
+However, a flag patch may be worn on the uniform of military personnel, firemen, and members of patriotic or other national organizations such as the uniforms of veterans service organizations or Scout uniforms.

 When lowering the flag, make certain that no part of it touches the ground.
 It should be received by waiting hands and arms.
-To store the flag, ceremoniously fold it lengthwise in half, then repeat with the blue field on the outside.
+To store the flag, ceremoniously fold it length-wise in half, then repeat with the blue field on the outside.
 Finally, while one person holds it by the blue field, another then makes a triangular fold at the opposite end, continuing to fold it in triangles until only the blue field shows.